RenlangHuang/PlaneLidarOdom/README.md

 ### Acknowledgments
 In this project we use (parts of) the official implementations of the following works:

-- [KISS-ICP](https://github.com/PRBonn/kiss-icp) (motion compensation, data association, robust registration)
+- [KISS-ICP](https://github.com/PRBonn/kiss-icp) (motion compensation, adaptive threshold, voxel map, robust registration)
-- [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM) (kitti publisher, scan-to-scan and scan-to-map pipeline)
+- [BALM2](https://github.com/hku-mars/BALM) (point cluster, and plane BA)
 - [tsl robin-map library](https://github.com/Tessil/robin-map) (from which the `include/tsl` is forked directly)
-- [BALM2](https://github.com/hku-mars/BALM) (point cluster, and plane BA)

 We thank the respective authors for open sourcing their methods.
 We would also like to thank reviewers.